 The Fulvous Whistling Duck, also known as the Fulvous Tree Duck, is a globally distributed species of whistling duck.
 It breeds in many regions across the tropics, including Mexico and South America, the West Indies, the southern United States, and parts of Africa and India.

-It is found in many different habitats, including wetlands, open woodlands, and agricultural areas.
-The Fulvous Whistling Duck is a medium-sized duck, with a long neck and a long, pointed bill.
+It is found in many habitats, including wetlands, open woodlands, and agricultural areas.
+The Fulvous Whistling Duck is a medium-sized duck with a long neck and a long, pointed bill.
 It has a brown head, neck, and breast, with a light buff-colored belly.

-This species is omnivorous, feeding on a variety of aquatic plants, seeds, grains, and insects.
-The Fulvous Whistling Duck is an important part of many of the world’s wetlands, and it is a valuable resource for local communities.
+This omnivorous species feeds on various aquatic plants, seeds, grains, and insects.
+The Fulvous Whistling Duck is an integral part of many of the world’s wetlands and a valuable resource for local communities.

 Kingdom | Animalia |